 As I leaned over to pick up the box on the chair, the already strained cardboard gave out and the books that it contained went tumbling all over the floor.
 So, there I was on my knees scrambling to pick up the books while my guests waited awkwardly in the cramped doorway looking down at me.

-The day before, I moved into a temporary office in the basement of the health center, as my regular office was about to undergo renovation.
-It was now first thing in the morning, my new office was still in serious disarray, and my computer told me that my first client had arrived.
+The day before, I moved into a temporary office in the basement of the Health Center, as my regular office was about to undergo renovation.
+It was now the first thing in the morning, my new office was still in serious disarray, and my computer told me that my first client had arrived.
 Though I do usually try to get a glimpse of some history before going out to greet my clients, I did not then have a chance to do so.

 She went on.
 Her father always gave her sweets when she was young, that’s just how she was raised and that’s why she likes sweets.
 Eating makes her happy.
 Yes, sometimes her stomach hurts if she overeats, but that doesn’t feel as bad as the emptiness she experiences when she can’t eat what she wants.

-This time she quickly eyeballed a colorful booklet sticking out on my desk that shows how many calories and grams of measurable nutritional components are in various fast foods.
+This time she quickly eyeballed a colorful booklet sticking out on my desk that shows how many calories and grams of measurable nutritional components are in various fast- foods.
 I barely remembered it was there.
 We explored her eating, and I heard what I already knew, that her breakfasts–as is true for many, including those who are institutionalized in some capacity–consist of lots of pancakes with syrup, sugary cereals, bagels, and fried meats.
-It is a lot like a breakfast buffet at a hotel, but on a daily basis.
-She eats what is served and is aware that some of it tastes better than others.
-And, when it does, she eats a lot of it.
+It is a lot like a breakfast buffet at a hotel but on a daily basis.
+She eats what is served and is aware that she eats even more of the tastier offerings.
 And, it is then, without prompting or apology, she says, “And I binge, because I realize I can’t just eat normally like other people can which makes me feel bad–and this is how I respond.”

 In health, Elyn